Fluent Forever app review

 Therefore, this review is going to take you through the same process the app goes through.
 What I mean by that, specifically, is I don’t usually talk about prices until the end of a review, right?
 Here, that’s the first thing I’ll mention.
 ‘Cause it just looks so nice!

-Whatever I’m about to say about this app, it’s very reasonably priced!
 You can choose to pay monthly or annually – monthly is just ten bucks a month, and annually is a fraction of that.
+This price point puts it right in the middle of other resources like it; it ain’t gonna break the bank.

 On top of that, you also get a 14-day free trial, which is also incredibly reasonable!